samathaluca/fallen/README.md

 #### All visitors to the site will expect/want/need:

-- The images and text content to be interesting and bring about a positive emotional response or interesting experience.
+- The images and text content to be helpful and bring about a positive emotional response or interesting experience.
 - To feel more informed, postive, connected and engaged after visiting the site.
 - To easily find what I am looking for.
 I want the layout of the site to make sense so I am not confused, frustrated or bored using it.
 - The information I am presented with to be laid out in a way that is easy for me to navigate, so that I find what I need quickly and efficiently then return to the home page immediately.